Ángel Barajas: 2023

-Senior gymnastics career

 2024

 Barajas became eligible for senior competition in 2024.
 He made his senior debut at the Cairo World Cup in mid-February, where he qualified for the parallel bars and horizontal bar finals.
 He won bronze on the horizontal bar, finishing behind Tang Chia-hung and Joe Fraser, and placed eighth on parallel bars.
 At the conclusion of the World Cup series, Barajas earned an individual Olympic berth for the upcoming Olympic Games in Paris.

 At the Olympic Games, Barajas competed in the parallel bars and horizontal bar.
 During qualifications, he qualified for the horizontal bar final and was the third reserve for the parallel bars final.
 On the final day of competition for artistic gymnastics, Barajas scored 14.533 on the horizontal bar—the highest score of the day.
 However, he lost the execution score tie-breaker to Shinnosuke Oka, earning the silver medal.
 This achievement made Barajas the first Colombian gymnast to win an Olympic medal.

 After winning the Olympic silver medal, Barajas was awarded a full scholarship to attend the University of Santander and was also given an apartment in Cúcuta.
 For his Olympic feat Barajas was named Athlete of the Year by the Colombian Olympic Committee.

 2025

 Barajas competed at the 2025 Pan American Championships where he finished fifth on horizontal bar and seventh in the all-around, on rings, and on parallel bars.
-In September he competed at the Paris World Challenge Cup where he won silver on parallel bars behind Joe Fraser and placed fifth on horizontal bar.
+In September he competed at the World Challenge Cups in Paris and Szombathely.
+At the former he won silver on parallel bars behind Joe Fraser and placed fifth on horizontal bar and at the latter he won silver on horizontal bar behind Milad Karimi.
+Barajas ended the season competing at the 2025 World Championships where he qualified to the all-around and parallel bars finals.
+He placed sixth in the all-around, earning Colombia's best all-around placement at a World Championships, beating Jossimar Calvo's tenth-place finish in 2014, and placed fourth on parallel bars.